‘DWTS’ Star Cheryl Burke Responds To Backlash Over Her NSFW Bachelorette Party Photo

 Cheryl Burke did not apologize or remove the photo, but later posted “G-rated” pics of her party guests standing under a “Future Mrs.” banner.
 Burke also posted a photo with her sister Nicole for “anyone offended” by her cake post in which she thanked her younger sibling for throwing the bachelorette party.

 In addition to that questionable cake, Cheryl Burke’s bachelorette party featured plenty of drinks and dancing.
-Burke’s matron of honor, Leah Remini, did not appear to be present at the bachelorette bash, but fellow Dancing With the Stars alum Kym Johnson Herjacvec was by the bride-to-be’s side in the group shot.
+Burke’s matron of honor, Leah Remini, did not appear to be present at the bachelorette bash, but fellow Dancing with the Stars alum Kym Johnson Herjacvec was by the bride-to-be’s side in the group shot.
 Leah Remini previously hosted a bridal shower for Cheryl Burke back in March which featured a rainbow sprinkle cake and a party game with toilet paper wedding gowns.

 Cheryl Burke and Matthew Lawrence got engaged last May on the pro dancer’s 35th birthday.
 Lawrence popped the question with a custom engagement ring made with a diamond her late father Steve proposed to her mother Sherri with.